rackerlabs/rackspace-how-to/content/rackspace-email/set-up-dns-records-for-cloud-office-email.md

 product_url: rackspace-email
 ---

 This article describes how to initially configure your domain's DNS to start receiving email through Rackspace Cloud Office.
-Click here to skip to [DNS record table](#dns-records-table)
+If you do not require instructions, skip to the [DNS records table](#).

 ### Prerequisites